 Loquat jam is sweet and tart, slightly floral and absolutely delicious.
 Loquats are more commonly referred to as “Japanese plum” and they are high in pectin, which makes them ideal for jams.
+The flavor of a loquat is a combination of peach, citrus and a little mango.
+If you are looking for loquat recipes and how to use up your fruit, this jam is a great place to start.

 Three months after I moved to Florida, I went to visit my aunt and uncle who live here part of the year.
 My Aunt Ramona made loquat jam and asked if I would like to try it.
 Of course I replied with a resounding “YES”, as I am never one to refuse food.